markrileybot/python-msikeys/README.md

 Python MSI Keys
 ===============
-Neat-O python app to control your fancy MSI GT72 Dominator keyboard backlight.
+Neat-O python app to control your fancy MSI steelseries keyboard backlight.
 I learned the protocol by reading the code in this node project https://github.com/wearefractal/msi-keyboard.

 Note that you must have permission to talk to your hid devices.
 Otherwise, you have to run this code with ```sudo```